-Ryan lives in Newberg, Ore.
-He is married and has two children.
-In the professional arena, his love is for teaching, business development, and networking, creating and building relationships with college students.
-Ryan’s passions include sports, good music, personal fitness, small-scale farming, and anything outdoors (primarily fishing, hiking and camping.
+In the professional arena, Ryan’s love is for teaching, business development, bridging education and practice, and creating and building relationships with college students.
+Ryan’s passions include sports, good music, personal fitness, small-scale farming, and anything outdoors (primarily fishing, hiking and camping).

 Professor Halley Teaches: